 For this course deferred entry is: Not accepted

 Candidates who fit the academic entry criteria and the additional widening participation criteria will be considered for interview.
-This will comprise a series of practical tests (multiple mini-interviews) and an interview undertaken at the University of Bristol campus at Langford.
+Interviews take place at the University of Bristol campus at Langford.

 Get in touch

 For questions regarding study and admission contact our Enquiries Team: